 There’s no point sending a folder full of images and videos if you only need a handful on the remote device.

 Since TeamViewer automatically compresses and decompresses files during the transfer, there is no need to compress to an archive beforehand.

 In fact, it’s better not to.
 This is because pre-compressed files cannot be compressed any further – which results in slower transfer speeds.

 For a similar reason, there is no need to archive and split files into smaller pieces – as each piece will have the same pre-compression issue.

-Instead, reduce the file size manually by only transferring exactly what is needed, and then use File Transfer with the file uncompressed.
+Instead, reduce the file size manually by only transferring exactly what is needed, and then use Secure File Transfer with the file uncompressed.

 Ready to test out TeamViewer 12’s File Transfer speed?